SEIR-0911/u4_django_fullstack/README.md

 You will need :

+- A newly created Github Repo for Front and Back Ends
 - At least 4 Back end paths (Index and Show of Venues and Events at each venue)
 - A functioning SPA built with React, or with Django Views
 - A front-end Router that has a landing page with each Venue, with clickable links to see the individal shows belonging to each